gradescope/autograder_samples/docs/specs.md

 * `"simple_format"` (default for top-level output) - This is very similar to the `"html"` format option but will also convert `\n` into `<br />` and `\n\n+` into a page break.
-* `"md"` - This will render some basic markdown in your output.
+* `"md"` - This will render some basic Markdown in your output.
-* `"ansi"` - This will render ansi colors similar to how the stdout renders them.
+* `"ansi"` - This will render ANSI colors similar to how the stdout renders them.

 ### Leaderboards